jacksen-ng/fast-api/README.md

 ## Index
 - In this file, I will use FastAPI to create a website API utilizing a deep learning model.

-- This was created during the summer vacation of my second year at university.
+- This was created during the summer of my second year at university.

 - All of the code files will be placed in the **app** folder.